Birds and Ninjas - a Brand New Horizon for Chess!

 king on f1

-Ninja Pawns can be dropped to a1-j1,e0 and f0.
+Ninja Pawns can be dropped to a1-j1

-The second position can also be tried.
+The original/alternative positions can also be tried.

 The harmonizing effect